petergrace1618/buying-history/README.md

 (This was all done in Cygwin using the command line and vi text editor, by the way.)

 In the back of my mind though I had a feeling that my XML schema may not be as robust as it could be, but I didn't give it much thought as I was too consumed with the vagaries and vicissitudes of everyday life.
-Then one day it happened and I was confronted with a new stark, brutal reality.
+Then one day it happened and I was confronted with a new stark reality.

 On January 9 2010, I broke my schema.

 You see, some tapes are sold as a *lot* meaning multiple tapes sold as one item.
 To account for this, I used a `price` attribute on the `<album>` element for tapes sold individually and a `subtotal` attribute on the `<sale>` element for tapes sold as a lot.
 This had been adequate until one crisp January afternoon when I decided to buy a single tape *and* a lot from the same seller at the same time.
 And that was it.